When my love swears that she is made of truth

 See n.7 above.

-However, even in such instances of pure objectivity, the intelligibility is primary over the referentiality, for the intelligibility exists as potency prior to being realized in actuality—just as a dead or alien language that no one could understand at present may be understood in the future; so too, for a fiction to be understood, it needs to be composed from elements themselves intelligible.
-Consider the effect that a plot hole or an inconsistency has on a work of storytelling: it ruins not just a moment, but the coherence of the whole story; it breaks said fiction’s world.
+However, even in such instances of pure objectivity, the intelligibility is primary over the referentiality, for the intelligibility exists as potency prior to being realised in actuality.
+Just as a dead or alien language that no one could understand at present may be understood in the future; so too, for a fiction to be understood, it needs to be composed from elements themselves intelligible.
+Consider the effect that a plot hole or an inconsistency has on a work of storytelling: it ruins not just a moment, but the whole story’s coherence; it breaks said fiction’s world.

 Peirce c.1905: “Consequences of Critical Common-Sensism” in CP.5.521.

 Heidegger 1934: Logik als die Frage nach dem Wesen der Sprache, 170/146.